cme212/course/notes/lecture-13/testing.md

 }
 ```

+This is still really an integration test, since we're performing a sequence of
+operations and checking that the end result makes sense.
+But now, we're just
+using `assert` statements to trigger checks at run-time (same as before) where
+critically we are informed _which_ of the `assert` statements failed (as opposed
+to our first test which only tells us _if_ if there _exists_ a failure).

 ## Structured approach
+It can be nice to have a formal testing framework.

-* There are many, many testing frameworks out there
+* There are many, many testing frameworks out there.

-* Most of them have similar concepts
+* Most of them have similar concepts, e.g. ways to check for expected failures, or expected equality of an output.

 * We’ll talk about one called **Google Test**: <https://github.com/google/googletest>

   * Used by LLVM, OpenCV, Chromium Projects Protocol Buffers.
 Default testing
     framework used in [CLion](https://www.jetbrains.com/clion/).

+* The fundamental ideas
-* Concepts have also been ported to other languages so you can reuse your
+  have also been ported to other languages so you can reuse your
   knowledge across Java, C, Python, etc.

   * <https://docs.python.org/3/library/unittest.html>